Create a solution

 - Name.
 Enter the unique name for the publisher.

 - Prefix.
 Enter the publisher prefix you want.

 - Option Value Prefix.
-This field generates a number based on the publisher prefix.
-This number is used when you add options to option sets and provides an indicator of which solution was used to add the option.
+This column generates a number based on the publisher prefix.
+This number is used when you add options to choices and provides an indicator of which solution was used to add the option.

 - Contact Details.
 Optionally, you can add contact and address information.

 Change a solution publisher

 You can change a solution publisher for an unmanaged solution by following these steps:

 - In the Power Apps portal, select Solutions, select … next to the solution you want, and then select Settings.